SM7I/RetroCom/ZX81/README.md

 * 5 pin DIN MIDI connector
 * Joystick port

 RetroCom client software is being developed as of now, but a terminal software is finished and can be downloaded.
 The ESP-01 module firmware is a fork of Zimodem CoCo version into which I have implemented some features of my own, AT+PING for example.
 Standard AT commands are obeyed by the module.
+To enter certain AT commands you´ll need the ampersand (&) character.
+It´s not a part of ZX81 character set, but can be substituted by escape sequence **\x26**

 **Please note**: SSIDs are CaSe-sensitive.
 You can toggle CAPS mode on ZX81 by pressing GRAPHICS and 9 at the same time.